$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Notation and theoretical framework

-In order to systematically calculate the full set of form factors, we match the helicity amplitudes with fixed total angular momentum $J$ of the $\Lambda_c^*$ state in the full QCD theory to the HQET ones.
-More details on the computation of the helicity amplitudes can be found in \cref{app:ff-details}.
-The next sections will provide an overview of the HQET and a detailed analysis of the matrix elements that are needed to express the helicity amplitudes up to the next-to-next-to leading order within the HQE framework.
+In order to systematically calculate the full set of form factors, we match the on-shell amplitudes with fixed total angular momentum $J$ of the $\Lambda_c^*$ state in the full QCD theory to the HQET ones.
+More details on the computation of the on-shell amplitudes can be found in \cref{app:ff-details}.
+The next sections will provide an overview of the HQET and a detailed analysis of the matrix elements that are needed to express the on-shell amplitudes up to the next-to-next-to leading order within the HQE framework.